Free shore access

 Green Bay has several water entry points:

-Green Bay snorkeling includes the various coves found between Nisia Loumbardi Beach and Loumbardi Island, approximately 300 meters apart.
+Green Bay snorkeling includes the various coves found between Nisia Loumbardi Beach and Loumbardi Island, approximately 330 yards apart.
 It includes several underwater attractions.

-Green Bay is bordered by rocky areas (↕2-10ft/0.5-3m), providing interesting environments to explore.
-It is here that you will see the most fish, which shelter in this beautiful underwater scenery.
+Green Bay is bordered by rocky areas (↕2-10ft) that provide interesting environments to explore.
+It is here that you will see the most fish In this area the fish shelter in the beautiful underwater scenery.
 Both species native to the Mediterranean and Lessepsian (Red Sea) immigrant fish are found at this location.

 Seabreams, wrasses, and bluespotted cornetfish are easy to see just about anywhere in the area, as are the very invasive rabbitfish.
 The sandy areas, especially inside the small cove, are sometimes visited by yellowspotted puffers and Atlantic lizardfish.
 Encounters with lionfish are also occasionally reported.

-At the foot of the rocky reef, you will find a series of underwater sculptures planted in the sand some 30 ft/9 m deep.
-You can spot the statues from the surface, but the best is to skindive a bit to see them closer.
+At the foot of the rocky reef, you will find a series of underwater sculptures planted in the sand some 30 ft deep.
+You can spot the statues from the surface but, if possible, it is good to dive down to be able to see them a bit closer.

 Above the deepest rocky areas, hundreds of damselfish and saddled seabream swim in the gin-clear waters.

 Green Bay’s seagrass beds are what makes this location so special.
-These meadows (↕10-30ft/3-10m) indeed attract numerous green sea turtles, an emblematic species that is very rare in the Mediterranean.
-To find them, snorkel above the seagrass beds, where they are often seen grazing or resting.
-By waiting for a little, you might see them coming up to the surface to breathe.
+These meadows (↕10-30ft) attract numerous green sea turtles, a species that is very rare in the Mediterranean.
+To find them, snorkel above the seagrass beds where they are often seen grazing or resting.
+By waiting in the area for a little bit, you might see them coming up to the surface to breathe.

 If you want to snorkel further than the swimming area, take a dive flag with you.

-There are several food and drink options in Green Bay, all within a 300m walk from the snorkeling area: The White Kiosk, The Bay – Bites and Brew, the To Kyma Sea Side Cafe and the Nisia Bar & Grill.
+There are several food and drink options in Green Bay, all within a 300 yard walk from the snorkeling area: The White Kiosk, The Bay – Bites and Brew, the To Kyma Sea Side Cafe and the Nisia Bar & Grill.